-John Cleese in introduction to Turner Classic Movies W.C.
-Fields star of the month, June 2001.
+John Cleese, English actor and comedian, says in the introduction to Turner Classic Movies, W.C.
+Fields Star of the Month, June 2001.

 “I discovered W.C.
 Fields long after I was familiar with Chaplin, Keaton, and Laurel and Hardy and immediately liked him best….Fields had the courage to play the disreputable character and the brilliance to make riskier and more profound jokes than others.”